 It is a fine looking engine house, flanked by buildings of the same era and construction.

 Wheal Kitty Mine, the 65″ Engine House on Sara’s Shaft, the engine was constructed by the Perran Foundry in 1852.
 The mine worked from 1834-1930 producing 13,121 tons of Tin and 2,024 tons of Copper.
-This photograph was taken in the mid 1990’s, since then the house has been renovated, and now it’s the centre piece of a small industrial estate.
+This photograph was taken in the mid 1990’s, since then the house has been renovated, and now it’s the centre piece of a small industrial estate, so much has changed in the St Agnes Mining District.

 The whim winding house for the mine, the shaft here was 950ft deep